 Dieting through restriction comes with a rigid structure that can often limit your enjoyment of day-to-day life.
-Find out how you can break free from the diet mold with intuitive eating and nutrition Expert Kylie Mitchell.
+Find out how you can break free from the diet mold.

 Living a restrictive diet-based life is exhausting.
 With all that effort going into how you structure your life around food, how is there time and energy for life itself?